MA

 When to apply

 We accept applications from 1 October to 30 June for students wanting to start the following September.
-When applying, please specify your preferred pathway (in this case, Theatre and Performance).
+When applying, please specify your preferred pathway.

 We encourage you to complete your application as early as possible, even if you haven't finished your current programme of study.
 It's very common to be offered a place that is conditional on you achieving a particular qualification.